magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/db-schema.md

 github_link: extension-dev-guide/declarative-schema/db-schema.md
 ---

-Before Magento 2.3, extension developers were required to write code (PHP script) to change the database schema.

-Currently, Magento 2 has the following types of scripts:
+Before Magento 2.3, extension developers were required to write code (PHP scripts) to change the database schema.
+The following types of scripts existed before Magento 2.3:

 * InstallData and InstallSchema scripts, which are executed on a clean (empty) database
 * UpgradeData and UpgradeSchema incremental scripts, which supplement an existing Magento database